 “Music is the mediator between the spiritual and the sensual life.”

-Beethoven was a supporter of the Romantic movement sweeping Europe.
+Beethoven was also a supporter of the Enlightenment movement sweeping Europe.
 He was going to dedicate a great symphony to Napoléon, whom Beethoven believed was going to defend the ideals of the French Republic.
 However, when Napoléon’s imperial ambitions were made known, Beethoven scratched out his name so powerfully, he tore a hole in the paper.

 Some of Beethoven’s most memorable musical gifts include: